 Best Assistive Communication Apps (for nonspeaking kids):

 - ProloQuo2Go ($219.99) - Full-featured augmentative and alternative communication solution for people who have difficulty speaking.
 Provides natural sounding text-to-speech voices.
 This is a popular one with speech therapists.

 - TalkTablet ($79.99) For people unable to communicate clearly as a result of Autism, Aphasia, Down Syndrome, Stroke or Laryngectomy.
 With six US English ACAPELA voices (with children's voices)

 Best Visual Schedules Apps

-- Routinely ($4.99) - Build visual schedules on iPhone or iPod Touch.
+- Visual Routine ($4.99) - Build visual schedules with pictures, words, or a combination of the two.
 Helps children with developmental delays anticipate and better prepare for transitions.

 Best Social Cues Apps

-- Social Skill Builder (Free) Interactive videos teach key social thinking, language and behavior that are critical to everyday living.
+- Social Skill Builder ($2.99) Interactive videos teach key social thinking, language and behavior that are critical to everyday living.
 Specifically helps teach problem solving and friendship/life skills, critical thinking, emotions, and consequences.

 - Hidden Curriculum for Kids ($1.99) - Apps for Children with Special Needs (a4cwsn.com) describes it as, "Real life-based entries spur conversations about the countless 'unwritten social rules' that we encounter every day and that can cause confusion and anxiety."
 Great for kids on the autism spectrum.